20kdc/bookish-barnacle/README.md

 `videos/NAME/fps.txt` (20kdc extension to choose FPS; just has the FPS as a number) `video.txt` (just says "NAME" ; useful for switching videos)

+the program will automatically create and use `videos/NAME/video.png` (texture version of the video, perfect for messing around with)

 the shell scripts `convert.sh` and `play.sh` are useful utilities but are not necessary

 tested on (i.e. expected to be run in) LOVE 11.1 Mysterious Mysteries